MidhunSureshR/openauranb/README.md

 # What does this do?

-This is an open source driver to control keyboard backlight on ROG GL553VE model laptops.
+This is an open source user-space driver to control keyboard backlight on ROG GL553VE model laptops.
 No more booting to Windows just to change the backlight color!!

 # What devices does this support?